admoexperience/generator-admo/README.md

 ####Install `Compass`:

-This *will* require a working version of ruby. we are currently using `2.0.0-p*` Make sure you add `$rubyInstall/bin/` to your path, this might be possible during installation
+This *will* require a working version of ruby. we are currently using `2.0.0-p*` Make sure you add `$rubyInstall/bin/` to your path (this might be possible during installation).

 **Windows:** [Ruby Installer](http://rubyinstaller.org/downloads/)